jim-collier/x9git/contributing.md

 - `bin/gitsby` and `bin/gitsby.ps1` - the two implementations.
 They are ports of each other, so a change to one nearly always belongs in the other.
 - `cicd/` - the local pipeline and its config.
+- `cicd/utility/demo/` - everything the demo gif is built from.
+Start at `script.txt`, which describes scene by scene what the demo shows; the scenario file beside it is the same thing in the form the renderer reads.
 - `project/` - design notes and the backlog.

 <!-- omit in toc -->